HannahBBell/mark-react-proj--tv-shows/level-999.md

 - Allow user to store notes on each episode
 - Use local storage to cache the above, and perhaps also to cache episode lists
 - Paginate through results with a "load more" button - don't load 100s of episodes at a time.
-- Experiment with infinite scroll
 - Handle errors from fetch
 - Responsive design
 - Semantic HTML
 - Accessibility
 - Style your page to fit the theme of the show (colours, typography, background images, etc).
 Commit to one show to do this.
-- Season selector (see screenshot)
+- Season selector (see screenshot below)

-Screenshot of example season selector layout - you would click to load episodes for the season.
+Screenshot of a possible season selector layout for a specific show - you would click to load episodes for the season.

 [Example of a possible "season selector" layout](./example-screenshots/example-season-selector.jpg)